akosbalasko/zoottelkeeper-obsidian-plugin/README.md

 - _Move_ a file among subfolders

 ### 2.1 Introduction
-So, the idea behind AutoMOC (and Zoottelkeeper) is to help you generate the base form of these maps automatically.
+So, the idea behind Zoottelkeeper is to help you generate the base form of these maps automatically.
 It does so by indexing all the files and folders that lay in a folder, thus creating a link from the file to all it's content.

 ![image](https://user-images.githubusercontent.com/46029522/126865703-c3a3d12f-a88f-42d1-806a-415d9e1afa53.png)  -->  ![image](https://user-images.githubusercontent.com/46029522/126865758-883888d3-8cf1-496a-aa04-58ae6a4c69a6.png)  --> ![image](https://user-images.githubusercontent.com/46029522/126865823-84272e62-8f4f-417c-8af1-e624a02963be.png)

 **(1)** shows the current folder structure.
-The plugin (thanks to Zoottelkeepers work!) generates an index-file in each folder, showing all files and folders it contains.
+The plugin generates an index-file in each folder, showing all files and folders it contains.
 An example list **(2)** is shown for the main folder, but the subfolders contain a similar file.
 Each of these index-files is tagged **(3)** based on your preferences.
 This then results in the graph view with "folders" **(4)** (it's actually the index-files that are connected, but it looks like folders) and their respective files **(5)**.

 ### 2.2 What's actually cool about this?
 So far so good, we've seen that before.
 The actually nice thing is, if I now move *Folder B* into *Folder A* **(6)**, then the index file will automatically update **(7)**, resulting in the desired graph view **(8)**.